animesh624/Assignment/README.md

-Java Advanced Concepts: Concurrency & Functional Programming
+Concurrency & Functional Programming

 This repository contains the implementations for Assignment 1 (Producer-Consumer Pattern) and Assignment 2 (Data Analysis with Streams).
-Both projects demonstrate advanced Java capabilities including multi-threading, synchronization, and functional data processing.

 🚀 Assignment 1: Producer-Consumer Pattern